-DEED grantees are required to have both state and federal tax identification numbers, and a valid Unique Entity Identifier (UEI) number created in SAM.gov.
+DEED grantees are required to have both state and federal tax identification numbers and are encouraged to have a valid Unique Entity Identifier (UEI) number created in SAM.gov.
 A UEI number is a unique, twelve-digit identification number for each physical location of your business.
 UEI numbers are free for all state vendors and can be obtained via the SAM.gov website.